 FSC members require further clarity in relation to the process where a customer's credentials change.
 For example, when a change of name occurs or their passport/drivers licence number changes.
 If an organisation is relying on a digital verification for identity purposes, they may not be aware that these details have expired.
 Clarity is sought regarding how the Digital ID handles updates to customer details and the mechanism for the passing on of those changes of details to relying parties.
 If updates are passed to relying parties in a way that can be taken as verified and trusted, this would help ensure relying parties' records continue to be accurate, up to date, complete, relevant and not misleading as required under Australian Privacy Principle 13.
-Additionally, it could assist with relying parties who provide a designated service under AML regulations to comply with ongoing customer due diligence requirements.
+Additionally, it could assist with relying parties who provide a designated service under AML regulations to comply with ongoing customer due diligence requirements under AML/CTF Rule 15.3, which requires that reporting entities take reasonable measures to keep, update and review the information collected under applicable customer identification procedure.

-The Department provide clarity for relying parties in relation to change of customer details and how these will be communicated through the Digital ID system to relying parties.
+The legislation should provide clarity for relying parties in relation to change of customer details and how these will be communicated through the Digital ID system to relying parties.